The original version of this review was published in the online magazine Examiner in 2015.

 It took three writers – including Alexander Payne and Jim Taylor, who would go on to win the Academy Award for best adapted screenplay with Sideways (2004) – to come up with the mess that is Jurassic Park III (2001).
 Maybe they needed the money.
 Nothing here works.
 Not the cheap action, not the talking velociraptors, not the return of Sam Neill as Dr. Alan Grant.
 Certainly not Téa Leoni as a mother searching for her son in dino-infested Isla Sorna, possibly one of the most annoying characters ever put on film.
 Spielberg smartly stepped down from the director’s chair, but this installment was so by-the-numbers it would take the franchise 14 years to make a comeback.
 Not even an admittedly cool attack by flying pteranodons can save this turkey.

 More than a decade later the franchise was revived with the tepid Jurassic World (2015), a complete rehash of the first three movies.
 Sure, it’s bigger and shinier, sporting all manner of new dinosaurs including a genetically enhanced hybrid called the Indominus rex.
 But the film literally lifts everything we’ve already seen: Two children in danger of becoming dino food?
 Check.
 Science overcome by rampant capitalism?
 Check.
 Evil mercenaries out to exploit the dinos?
 Check.
 A climax with a furious T. rex?
 Check.
 There’s nothing new here, making this the laziest piece of product to come along from Hollywood in a long time.
-Worse, the suspension of disbelief is seriously off in this one, with park visitors kayaking or riding on gyrospheres next to a bunch of prehistoric creatures (!).
+Worse, the suspension of disbelief is seriously off in this one, with park visitors going on rides right next to a bunch of prehistoric creatures (!).
 Ian Malcolm would be ashamed of such drivel.
 But at least it doesn’t have Téa Leoni screaming.

 For a funny and spot-on commentary, you can also check out this entry in the Strange Orphan Boxes blog: Jurassic World – Crapasaurus Rex.